waynodiablo/Oystercard/pills/dm_db_relationships.md

   Post.get(1).comments
 ```

-it translates to the SQL query like
+it translates to an SQL query:

 ```sql
 SELECT * FROM comments WHERE post_id = 1;